 Reflex Advanced Materials Completes Initial Exploration of Ruby Graphite Project

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
+VANCOUVER, British Columbia, Jan.
 06, 2023 (GLOBE NEWSWIRE) -- Reflex Advanced Materials Corp.
-(CSE: RFLX), (OTCQB:RFLXF), (FSE:HF2) (“Reflex” or the “Company”) is pleased to announce that geologic exploration of the Ruby Graphite project was initiated during the fall of 2022.
-The Ruby Graphite project (the “Project”) covers approximately 2,000 acres and 96 federal lode mining claims located in Beaverhead County, Montana, U.S.A.
+RFLX, RFLXF, HF ("Reflex" or the "Company") is pleased to announce that geologic exploration of the Ruby Graphite project was initiated during the fall of 2022.
+The Ruby Graphite project (the "Project") covers approximately 2,000 acres and 96 federal lode mining claims located in Beaverhead County, Montana, U.S.A.
 The Company secured an option to acquire 100% ownership in the Project in September (see news release dated October 12, 2022).

 Reflex contracted Ethos Geological ("Ethos") of Bozeman, Montana to lead the exploration effort, identify potential graphite-bearing areas, and develop a geological model of the stratigraphy and structure.
 Ethos' geologic investigations suggest that the Project geology formed from an ancient marine sequence of muds, silts and carbonates; that extensive algal mats were known to be present in this Archean environment aged more than 2.5 billion years ago; and that these sedimentary rocks were likely the source of carbon for the vein and flake graphite mineralization produced during metamorphism and later hydrothermal alteration.
 In addition, Ethos' geological investigations suggest variability of the carbon within the host sedimentary rocks likely accounts for the concentration of graphite at the Ruby Project, whereas historic and present mine sites throughout the greater region encounter talc with only minor accompanying graphite.